Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Preliminaries

 \subsection{Behavior Similarity Metrics}

-Behavior Similarity Measure (BSM) uses elements such as rewards and actions on MDP to measure task similarity between two states, with a typical representative of Bisimulation Metric \cite{zhang2020learning}.
-Bisimulation Metric measures the equivalence relationship between two states on MDP in a recursive form, i.e., if two states share an equivalence distribution on the next equivalent state, as well as they have the same immediate reward, and then they are considered equivalent \cite{larsen1989bisimulation}.
-Under the guidance of this theory, existing methods usually utilize Bisimulation Metric to learn a parameterized state encoder based on distance loss of elements on MDP \cite{zang2024understanding}.
+Behavior Similarity Metric (BSM) uses elements such as rewards and actions to measure task similarity between two states, with a typical representative of Bisimulation Metric \cite{zhang2020learning}.
+Bisimulation Metric measures the equivalence relationship between two states in a recursive form, i.e., if two states share an equivalence distribution on the next equivalent state, as well as they have the same immediate reward, they are considered equivalent \cite{larsen1989bisimulation}, and then a task-relevant state encoder can be learned with such a Bisimulation Metric~\cite{zang2024understanding}.

-Our work follows the feature of using elements to learn equivalent task-relevant representations in the Bisimulation Metric, but the difference is that it adopts a prediction mode for target elements, which helps alleviate the existing problem of information consumption \cite{liao2023policy}, and it is also beneficial to extend to sequence representation setting.
+Bisimulation Metric-based ideas are adopted in our approach, but we further utilize the dynamics of the underlying system to refine the task-relevant representation, which is more task-focused~\cite{liao2023policy} and can be easily extended to the multi-step prediction cases to alleviate the limitations of the currently used one-step metric.